svalat/homelinux/doc/config.md

  usefull for developper to not redownload the archives if you remove the prefix to restart with a fresh version to check package dependencies.
  * *ccache* : Enable loading of ccache paths.
+ * *pyEnv* : Enable python wrappers which automatically setup the good PYTHONPATH depending on the python version you call.
+It wrap all the python and pip commands with a bash script.